 Use Syrinx as a standalone DVL or ADCP, as part of an integrated navigation system, or perform all these functions at once.
-Built in the UK for easy export, it maintains bottom lock at up to 230 m altitude, supports dual outputs, has replaceable transducers and comes in a 4,000 m (400 kHz and 600 kHz), 6,000 m (600 kHz) or OEM housing.
-How does your current DVL compare?
+Built in the UK for easy export, it maintains bottom lock at up to 230 m, support dual outputs and is 4,000 m rated as standard.

 When tightly integrated with Sonardyne’s INS, SPRINT, unmatched DVL-aided navigation can be achieved.
 This allows for enhanced performance through optimisation of beam-level data passed between Syrinx and SPRINT to aid velocity prediction and outlier rejection, with positioning able to continue even if one or two DVL beams are unavailable.